Women in baseball: Early history

 Women were playing base ball (as it was then called) as far back as the 1860s, but it was not normal for young women to play what was considered a man's sport.
 In fact, until the early 1890s, when the bicycle craze hit America, women who wanted to get some outdoor exercise were usually discouraged from doing so.
 Nevertheless, baseball was played at women's colleges in New York and New England as early as the mid-nineteenth century; teams were formed at Vassar College, Smith College, Wellesley College, and Mount Holyoke College.
 An African American women's team, the Philadelphia Dolly Vardens, was formed in 1867.

+Women competing against each other in base ball dates back to at least 1875 when the first female professional baseball players were recruited to play on teams according to their hair color.
+The "National Amusement Association", created by Illinois businessman Frank Myers, advertised the novelty of women playing baseball and promoted the sport as family entertainment, suitable for women and children.
+To garner interest, he divided the teams into "blondes" and "brunettes".
+Myers's attempt to profit from the novelty event failed in less than a year, but the concept of women playing baseball, divided into teams of blondes and brunettes, continued well into the 20th century as a popular event to stage at picnics and fairs.

 In the late 1890s, there were some organized efforts to have all-female baseball teams, several of which enjoyed success.
 One of the most successful was the Boston Bloomer Girls baseball club; they took their name from the comfortable pants that some sports-minded young women had begun to wear instead of a long skirt.
 Young women who went against traditional fashion norms and chose bloomers were often called "bloomer girls".
 While in some cities, local authorities banned women's baseball teams, including the Bloomer Girls, in other cities, the club was welcomed by curious fans who had never seen female ballplayers.